Baltimore Ravens Football History

 02/09: NFL approved franchise move.

-02/15: Ted Marchibroda was named Baltimore Ravens 1st head coach 21 years and 1 month to the day he was hired by the then-Baltimore Colts in 1975.
+02/15: Ted Marchibroda was named the Ravens' first head coach 21 years and 1 month to the day he was hired by the then-Baltimore Colts in 1975.

-04/01: Ravens opened Owings Mills training facility with start of offseason program.
+04/01: The Ravens opened their first Owings Mills training facility with start of offseason program.

-06/05: The new Ravens' logo, colors and uniforms were unveiled in a fashion show at Harborplace.
+06/05: The new Ravens' logo, colors and uniforms were unveiled in a fashion show at Harborplace in downtown Baltimore City.

 06/14: Ravens sold over 50,000 season tickets in 14 days.

-09/01: The Ravens 1st-ever regular season game is played before 64,124 fans at Memorial Stadium, the largest crowd in Baltimore professional sports history.
+09/01: The Ravens first-ever regular season game was played before 64,124 fans at Memorial Stadium, the largest crowd in Baltimore professional sports history.
 QB Vinny Testaverde scored the 1st TD on a 9-yard run to propel the Ravens to a 19-14 win over the Oakland Raiders.

-03/18: The Ravens and Western Maryland College entered into a 5-year agreement to hold training camp at the Westminster, MD campus.
+03/18: The Ravens and Western Maryland College (now McDaniel College) entered into a five-year agreement to hold training camp at the Westminster, MD campus.

-12/14: Baltimore defeats Tennessee, 21-19, in the final game at Memorial Stadium.
-13 of the 16 regular season games played by the Ravens at Memorial Stadium were televised and all were sold out.
+12/14: Baltimore defeated Tennessee, 21-19, in the final game at Memorial Stadium.
+Of the 16 regular season games played by the Ravens at Memorial Stadium, 13 were televised and all were sold out.

 09/05: The new NFL Stadium at Camden Yards (later named PSINet Stadium) was the backdrop for an opening gala that included fireworks, a Stevie Wonder/Baltimore Symphony Orchestra concert and a spectacular laser show.